Why the U.S. Is Losing the War On COVID-19

 No single person better represents the bitter politicization of science than Dr. Anthony Fauci, longtime head of the National Institute of Allergy and Infectious Diseases.
 Fauci, whose job during the pandemic is primarily to coordinate vaccine development and communicate with a frightened public, has been the foremost U.S. scientist on COVID-19.
 He’s also a straight shooter whose candid admissions about the country’s failings to handle the outbreak has put him at odds with most others in the Trump Administration, leading to a very public falling-out with the President.
 While Fauci’s responses to Trump’s criticisms have been mild and measured—”I have not been misleading the American public under any circumstances,” he said on ABC’s Good Morning America on July 28 after Trump retweeted messages suggesting otherwise—Trump’s attacks have centered Fauci in the public debate.
 He is now in many ways this crisis’s Robert Mueller, an old-school civil servant whom Trump’s supporters see as an enemy but his detractors view as a hero.
 The reality, however, is that Fauci—like Mueller—is just a guy trying to do his job as best he can despite the heavily politicized circumstances.

 Some lost faith in science is at least understandable given that public-health organizations’ COVID-19 recommendations are continually changing.
 That’s rooted in the reality that scientific understanding of the newly emergent virus is evolving in real time—science is slow; the virus is fast.
 But the ever-shifting advice can make it seem like public-health officials don’t know what they’re doing.
-When groups like the World Health Organization are late to recommend that people wear cloth face coverings and to accept that SARS-CoV-2, the virus that causes COIVD-19, is likely airborne, it doesn’t instill public confidence, especially in those already primed to be skeptical of experts.
+When groups like the World Health Organization are late to recommend that people wear cloth face coverings and to accept that SARS-CoV-2, the virus that causes COVID-19, is likely airborne, it doesn’t instill public confidence, especially in those already primed to be skeptical of experts.

 “It’s genuinely a confusing information environment that we’re in right now,” says Dr. Colleen Barry, chair of the department of health policy and management at Johns Hopkins Bloomberg School of Public Health.
 “In an issue that’s life or death, people want to know what they should do and what they shouldn’t do.
 Because this is a new infectious disease, a new virus, we don’t have all the answers scientifically.
 Sometimes we have little pieces of information, but they don’t fit together in a broader answer to specific questions.
 I think that creates an environment that could potentially erode trust even further over time.”